zhwa/mlir-example/book/Chapter-08-Custom-Dialects-CPP.md

 }
 ```

 This single function call uses MLIR's built-in text parser.
-The `parseSourceString` template function takes MLIR text as a string, parses it according to MLIR syntax rules, verifies the IR (checking type correctness, SSA form, operation constraints), and returns a `ModuleOp`—MLIR's top-level container.
-If parsing fails (syntax error, type mismatch, unknown operation), it returns `nullptr` and prints diagnostics.
-For our purposes, successful parsing means the Python-generated text is valid MLIR.
+The `parseSourceString` template function takes MLIR text as a string, parses it according to MLIR syntax rules, verifies the IR (checking type correctness, SSA form, operation constraints), and returns a `ModuleOp`.
+If parsing fails, it returns `nullptr` and prints diagnostics.
+This is essential for our string-based approach—Python generates text, C++ parses it back into structured IR.

-**Why Parse Text?** Production systems often build IR directly with C++ APIs (OpBuilder, etc.), avoiding text parsing entirely.
-Why do we parse? **Simplicity**: Python generates human-readable text, which we can inspect, debug, and understand. **Flexibility**: text is a universal interface—any tool can generate MLIR text, not just C++ programs. **Teaching**: seeing the text makes IR transformations concrete.
-The performance cost (parsing) is negligible for model compilation workloads—we compile once, execute many times, so microseconds spent parsing don't matter.

-**Compilation Pipeline**.
-Once we have a `ModuleOp`, we apply a series of transformation passes:
+**Pass Pipeline**.
+Once parsed, we apply the same lowering passes as any MLIR program:

 ```cpp
 void runPasses(ModuleOp module) {